jpinera/jpinera.github.io/essays/stack-overflowed-with-intelligent-questions.md

 As a result, the main response to this question highlights the effectiveness of the asked question to begin with.
 The respondent mentions a specific suggestion along with some example code and a link to coloring text using placeholders.
 The answer is concise, but beneficial in pointing the user toward the right direction.

-Link to StackOverflow Question: [Adding Color on GitHub ReadMe.md File](https://stackoverflow.com/questions/11509830/how-to-add-color-to-githubs-readme-md-file).
+Link to StackOverflow Question: [Adding Color to GitHub ReadMe.md File](https://stackoverflow.com/questions/11509830/how-to-add-color-to-githubs-readme-md-file).

 There are plenty of smart questions that I found while searching on Stack Overflow, but I chose this question in particular because I found it helpful in applying it to my situation.
 I was able to use this question to help myself learn more about coloring text on GitHub pages, after encountering a similar problem related to GitHub markdown documentation.
 From this, the smartness of this question allowed me, an outsider of the community, to enhance my knowledge of web development.